1996 San Diego Chargers season: Week 11: vs. Detroit Lions

-Week 12
+Week 12: vs. Tampa Bay Buccaneers

 San Diego suffered a shock defeat against the Buccaneers, who were 2-8 coming in, had lost ten consecutive road games, and had zero wins against the Chargers from six previous attempts.

 The game started well for San Diego, with Charlie Jones turning a short crossing pattern into a 63-yard touchdown only three plays in.
 After Tampa Bay missed a short field goal, the Chargers recovered a muffed punt and scored via Russell a play later.
 The Buccaneers pulled it back to 14–10 over their next two drives, then began to miss numerous chances: Trent Dilfer was stuffed attempting a QB sneak on 4th and 1 from the San Diego 30; Alvin Harper dropped a pass in the end zone, forcing his team to settle for a field goal as the first half ended; following a Humphries interception, Dilfer was sacked by Chris Mims on 1st and 10 from the Charger 17, and Reuben Davis recovered; following a San Diego field goal, the Buccaneers executed a fake punt and reached 1st and 5 from the Charger 20, but Dilfer threw it straight to Rodney Harrison in the end zone.

 In the 4th quarter, Tampa Bay finally turned their superiority into points, with two more Humphries interceptions leading to 9 points.
 A further field goal made it 25–17 with 2:11 to play.
 San Diego made it as far as the Tampa 30 in response, but Humphries threw three incompletions as time expired.

-Week 13
+Week 13: at Kansas City Chiefs

 A surprising road win balanced out the home upset from a week earlier.
 Kansas City were 8-3 coming in, but San Diego completed the sweep with more ease than the final scoreline suggested.
 After Martin had opened the scoring, Kansas City reached a 3rd and 5 at the Charger 20, but Harrison intercepted Steve Bono, and San Diego drove 97 yards the other way to a Russell touchdown.
 Another TD reception by Martin made it 21–0 at halftime.

 There was a repeat performance in the 3rd quarter; Harrison again intercepted Bono, and the Chargers again converted the turnover into a Russell score.
 Rich Gannon replaced Bono late in the 3rd quarter and led his team on a pair of touchdown drives, but they came too late to seriously threaten a comeback.

 Martin caught five passes in the game: they covered 29, 20, 34, 10 and 55 yards respectively, the two shortest receptions being touchdowns.
 With a 7–5 record, San Diego were positioned as the 3rd wild card in the playoff race.